EveThan/Topic-Modeling/README.md

 - To compare the performances of LSA and LDA in topic modeling.

 ## Dataset
 The RACE dataset is a large-scale reading comprehension dataset with more than 28,000 passages and nearly 100,000 questions.
 The dataset is collected from English examinations in China, which are designed for middle school and high school students.
 The dataset can be downloaded from <a href="https://www.cs.cmu.edu/~glai1/data/race/" target="_blank">here</a>.
+The dataset is too large to be uploaded to GitHub.

 ## Code, files, or folders needed to run the program
 - <a href="https://github.com/ZhengEnThan/Topic-Modeling/blob/main/Topic_Modeling_with_LSA_and_LDA.ipynb" target="_blank">Topic_Modeling_with_LSA_and_LDA.ipynb</a>